-ESPNews (sometimes erroneously “ESPN News”) may not be the channel it once was but it’s still the place to keep up-to-date on the latest sports news and see a lot of live sports as well.
+ESPNews (sometimes erroneously “ESPN News,” although that is how it is pronounced) may not be the channel it once was, but it’s still the place to keep up-to-date on the latest sports news.
+There are still a lot of live sports there as well.
 And you don’t need cable to watch.
 Read on to learn everything you need to know.

 In a hurry?
 ESPNews is offered by almost all live TV streaming services.
 These are our top picks:

 - Fubo: The best streaming service for international sports also provides 150+ well-selected channels.
 Fubo allows you to try out its service with a free trial.

 - DIRECTV STREAM: Get a great channel lineup with the best selection of RSNs in the industry.
 A 5-day free trial is now available for DIRECTV STREAM.

 - Sling TV: This low-cost service allows you to select just the channel lineup you want.
 Save 50% on your first month of Sling TV.